IBM Cloud Docs

 Deploying SAP HANA stand-alone virtual server instance on IBM Cloud® VPC

-To create resources with Terraform, you use Terraform configuration files that describe the IBM Cloud resources that you need and how you want to configure them.
+To create resources with Terraform, you can use Terraform configuration files that describe the IBM Cloud resources that you need and how you want to configure them.
 Based on your configuration, Terraform creates an execution plan and describes the actions that need to be run to create the resources.
 You can review the execution plan, change it, or run the plan.

 You have two deployment methods to choose from: